shardus/lib-crypto-utils/README.md

 // Uses json-stable-stringify to stringify an object in a consistent sorted manner; returns a string crypto.stringify(obj)

+/*
-// Returns a random 256-bit hex string crypto.randomBytes()
+  Returns a 32-byte random hex string by default, otherwise you can specify how many bytes you would like
+*/
+crypto.randomBytes([bytes])

 // Returns the hash of the input, output format can be specified as 'hex' or 'buffer' crypto.hash(input [, fmt])

+/*
-// Returns the hash of the provided object as a hex string crypto.hashObj(obj)
+  Returns the hash of the provided object as a hex string, optional parameter to hash the object without the "sig" field */ crypto.hashObj(obj [, removeSig])

 // Generates and returns {publicKey, secretKey} as hex strings crypto.generateKeypair()